 Each service in Oracle Cloud Infrastructure integrates with IAM for authentication and authorization, for all interfaces (the Console, SDK or CLI, and REST API).

-If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
-The administrator can confirm which compartment or compartments you should be using.
+If you're a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that the company owns, contact an administrator to set up a user ID for you.
+The administrator can confirm which compartment or compartments you can use.

-For more information about user authorizations for monitoring, see IAM Policies (Monitoring).
+For more information about user authorizations for monitoring, see IAM Policies.

 Administrators: For common policies that give groups access to metrics, see Metric Access for Groups.
 For common alarm policies, see Alarm Access for Groups.
 To authorize resources, such as instances, to make API calls, add the resources to a dynamic group.
 Use the dynamic group's matching rules to add the resources, and then create a policy that allows that dynamic group access to metrics.
 See Metric Access for Resources.